VitionVlad/CheckLoader/README.md

 # CheckLoader
-CheckLoader is a bootloader for stm32f407vet6, it uses spi for display, and usb for serial
+CheckLoader is a bootloader for stm32f407vet6, with simple ui 3V VCC
-i am using a tft ili9341, the conection is exact as i describet in my lybrary, with exception of led, wich is connected to PA6
-3V VCC

 GND GND